 The Raedwald Trust Music curriculum is derived from the objectives set in the National Curriculum for Key Stage 3 and 4.
 Music plays a central role within the curriculum in the Trust and is fundamental to the wider Trust mission of creating aspirational and knowledge in engaging students.
 Pupils at Key Stage 4 will perform, produce, listen to, and evaluate music.
 This will support students to develop their musicianship skills, knowledge and understanding about how musical arrangements are composed.
 The music curriculum at Key Stage 4 will be centred on creating opportunities for learners to develop as musicians and creators.
 Learners will develop their singing ability, musical composition skills and be given the opportunity to learn a musical instrument and use technology appropriately.
-Learners will be given creative license over their work.
-They will be expected to strive for musical excellence.
-In addition to creating their own music, learners will understand and explore how music is created.
+Learners will understand and explore how music is created.
 They will be given the opportunity to understand, explore and become music technicians.
 They will be expected to understand the musical concepts of pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.